 If you have been injured in the workplace and are awaiting a final decision from…

 If you have been diagnosed with degenerative disc disease, you may naturally wonder if the work that you perform each day had anything to do with the disease’s development.
 If you have been injured at work or if you lift heavy objects often in the course of your job duties, then there’s a good chance that if your work didn’t cause your disease, it at least contributed to it or exacerbated it.
-At Koszdin, Field, Sherry & Katz in Van Nuys, our workers compensation attorneys know that while degenerative diseases of the discs and joints are commonly associated with aging, physical stress and work-related injuries can make things worse.
+At Koszdin, Field, Sherry & Katz in Van Nuys, our worker’s compensation attorneys know that while degenerative diseases of the discs and joints are commonly associated with aging, physical stress and work-related injuries can make things worse.
 And we’re here to help.

 Degenerative disc disease doesn’t just crop up overnight.
 The process of developing degenerative disc disease involves the degeneration of the soft compressed discs that separate the vertebrae.
 As the disease progresses, the surrounding nerves become compressed, causing pain, instability and disturbance in the spinal cord or nerve roots.
 It can negatively impact mobility and make life virtually unbearable.
 Left unchecked, it can result in other serious conditions like herniated disc, arthritis and spinal stenosis, all of which may require surgical correction and/or physical therapy to regain functionality.

 There are some occupations where workers are predisposed to the development of degenerative disc disease.
-Work that requires heavy lifting, squatting frequently, or even walking long distances may be to blame or at least contribute in the degenerative process.
+Work that requires heavy lifting, squatting frequently, or even walking long distances may be to blame or at least contribute to the degenerative process.
 Some of the most common workplace injuries that can lead to the disease include:

 Because the process of degeneration occurs normally with age, it can cause difficulties when filing a claim for worker’s compensation to show that your disease is a result of your workplace activities.
 It is oftentimes the decision of worker’s comp that claimants with degenerative disc disease developed it naturally, even when this is not the case.
 Fortunately, a competent workers compensation attorney can show the relation of the work that you performed to the development of your disease in many instances.